-Many people almost immediately plead guilty to speeding tickets in order to “get it over with.”
+Many people almost immediately plead guilty to speeding tickets to “get it over with.”
 Most drivers feel morally guilty in these situations as they know how fast they were traveling.
-Additionally, for many people, time is a more precious resource than money.
+Additionally, time is a more precious resource than money for many people.
 They would rather pay a small fine than spend a weekend in traffic court to dispute a ticket.
-But this is where a Rochester defense attorney may be able to help you.
+But this is where a Rochester defense attorney can help you.

 Many people don’t realize that a speeding ticket has significant collateral consequences.
 For example, one speeding citation might cause your auto insurance premiums to increase as much as 25 percent.
 Furthermore, many people do not know how many effective speeding ticket defenses are available.
 More on that below.

 To answer the questions, a Rochester defense attorney can technically undo a guilty plea, even if several months have elapsed.
 But the process is difficult, to say the least.
 Partnering with an attorney prior to a guilty plea is a much better option.
 A Rochester defense attorney can usually arrange a plea to a lesser-included offense or even get the ticket thrown out of court.

 Different rules apply in different municipal courts throughout Upstate New York.
 However, in most cases, if the defendant files a request within thirty days, the trial judge can set aside the guilty plea.

 Normally, the defendant must show good cause.
 Examples include a procedural error that affected the outcome of the case, a prosecutor who withheld exculpatory evidence, and a judge who gave the defendant incorrect information about the law.

 If the defendant did not have a Rochester defense attorney prior to the plea, there is an outside chance one of these arguments might succeed.
 But the odds are not good.
 A defendant could appeal an adverse ruling to dispute a ticket.
 But appeals courts almost always uphold controversial judicial decisions, unless the judge was way off the rails.

 Habeas Corpus Petition